Darshan-D/Spiderman-Learn-to-code/README.md

 * Pygame

 ## Why we made it?
-We wanted to make programing easy and give a an intuiton of where to use, which statements.
+We wanted to make programing easy and give an intuiton of where to use, which statements.
 So we designed few levels such that each of those would give a baisc understanding of those statements to the player.

 ### Stages
 * For loop problem